browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 vectorized versions of those in the coprthr_dexec() call over the multiple kernels.

-Using the steam model for the opened device will cause these operations to be queued in order and executed asynchronously.
+Using the stream model for the opened device will cause these operations to be queued in order and executed asynchronously.
 Synchronization with the host is discussed below.